Back to California

 Qualified taxpayer

-An individual whose income does not exceed 300% of the federal poverty level and who is not claiming other medical expense deductions.
+An individual with adjusted gross income that does not exceed 300% of the federal poverty level and who does not take an itemized deduction for costs of medical care pursuant to the above-referenced provisions on their California income tax return.

 Limits and Unknowns